When acid reflux enters your throat, it can be unpleasant. Left untreated, it can lead to further complications.

 If you feel the symptoms of acid reflux in your throat on a regular basis, it’s best to speak with a doctor about it.
 GERD, which is a similar and sometimes related condition, is characterized as recurring at least two times per week, so this might be a useful measurement.

-When acid reflux enters your throat, it can be unpleasant.
-Left untreated, it can lead to further complications.
-Many people may not notice symptoms of acid reflux in their throat until it has been going on for a while, though.
+Many people may not notice symptoms of acid reflux in their throat until it has been going on for a while.

 If you do have symptoms, you can try home remedies and OTC medications.
 If your reflux continues to come back, you should meet with a doctor for an evaluation.